TheRandonauts/ocelli/README.md

 # ocelli: Camera-Based TRNG

 **Ocelli** is a Rust application that generates high-quality entropy using a camera feed.
-The application supports two entropy generation methods (`get_entropy` and `chop_and_stack`) and optionally applies Van Neumann whitening for enhanced randomness.
+The application supports two entropy generation methods (`chop_and_tack` and `pick_and_flip`) and optionally applies Van Neumann whitening for enhanced randomness.
 Generated entropy is saved as a binary file.

 ## Features

 - **Entropy Methods**:
-  - `get_entropy`: Compares pixel values between frames.
+  - `chop_and_tack`: Compares pixel values between frames.
-  - `chop_and_stack`: Combines and processes pixel data with reversed rows.
+  - `pick_and_flip`: Processes pixel data and flips bits every second frame.
 - **Van Neumann Whitening**: Optional, enabled via the `-w` flag.
 - **Shannon Entropy Test**: Ensures the randomness quality of generated entropy.